billthefarmer/mididriver/README.md

 #### Listener

 	void onMidiStart() This is called when the driver has started so that program change messages, etc may be sent.
-Uses a handler so it does not run on the driver thread.
+This is now somewhat redundant but has been left in.

 ### Native Methods

-	int init()  Return buffer size in shorts, or 0 on failure.
+	boolean init()  Return true on success, or false on failure.

 	int[] config()  Return a four element array of ints with part of the EAS onfig: